ArjunRameshV/HackOverflow/README.md

 # HackOverflow

-## make a folder input inside static
+## make a folder "input" inside static

 The images will appear in the folder : static/input